danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 All that said, we are where we are, so let's move it to Snap CI.

 ### Basic CI pipeline ###
-First I'll just set up Snap to build and run unit tests.
+First we'll just set up Snap to build and run unit tests.
 Log into Snap and you should see your list of builds, possibly empty.
 You can create a new one by clicking `+ Repository`.
 This will bring up a list of repos from your github account.
 Choose one, and after a few minutes you will have a bare bones pipeline established.
 To set up the initial pipeline, do the following
 - Make sure that the Java version is set to 1.8
 - Modify the first step in the pipeline to be **Test**
 - Set the commands for the **Test** step to be `./gradlew clean test`